Midnight Blue (Melissa Manchester song): Other versions

-The song has also been recorded by Shirley Bassey, Johnny Mathis, Arthur Prysock, Vanessa Williams and Viola Wills.
+The song has also been recorded by Wendy Alleyne (Barbados), Shirley Bassey, Johnny Mathis, Arthur Prysock, Vanessa Williams and Viola Wills.
 An Italian rendering, "E L'Amore Che Muore", was recorded by Wess & Dori Ghezzi for their 1975 album Terzo Album and was issued as a single.

 In May 1976, it was recorded and released as a single via LS Records by Cristy Lane.
 In 1985, a music video was later made for the song.